Appeals court reinstates challenge to Seattle rideshare law

 Associated Press

-SEATTLE (AP) - A federal appeals court has reinstated a challenge to Seattle's first-in-the-nation law allowing drivers of ride-hailing companies such as Uber and Lyft to unionize.
+SEATTLE (AP) - A federal appeals court on Friday reinstated a challenge to Seattle's first-in-the-nation law allowing drivers of ride-hailing companies such as Uber and Lyft to unionize.

+The city's 2015 measure requires companies that hire or contract with drivers of taxis, for-hire transportation companies and app-based services to bargain with them on issues such as pay and working conditions if a majority show they want to be represented.

-A three-judge panel of the 9th U.S. Circuit Court of Appeals said the measure is subject to challenge under federal antitrust law, and it sent the case back to U.S. District Judge Robert Lasnik in Seattle to determine whether it is, in fact, impermissible.
+A three-judge panel of the 9th U.S. Circuit Court of Appeals unanimously said the measure is subject to challenge under federal antitrust law, and it sent the case back to U.S. District Judge Robert Lasnik in Seattle to determine whether the measure is, in fact, impermissible.

-The city's 2015 measure requires companies that hire or contract with drivers of taxis, for-hire transportation companies and app-based services to bargain with them if a majority show they want to be represented.
+The law, which is blocked pending legal challenges, has been seen as a test case for regulating the app-based 21st century workforce, where companies often hire short-term contractors for flexible, temporary jobs lacking the benefits traditionally associated with union work.

-The law has been seen as a test case for regulating the "gig economy."
-The city said letting drivers bargain over their working conditions would protect workers and make the industry safer.
+The city said letting drivers bargain over their working conditions would protect workers and make the industry safer, but critics said permitting them to do so would have dire consequences for the popular services in Seattle, raising prices for consumers and stifling competition.

+Two lawsuits - one by the U.S. Chamber of Commerce on behalf of the companies, and one by the National Right to Work Foundation on behalf of 11 drivers - challenged the law.
+Friday's ruling came in the Chamber of Commerce case.

+Caleb Weaver, an Uber spokesman, called it "a win for rideshare drivers, riders, and the entire Seattle community," while labor groups lamented it.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.